jcontonio/dotfiles/docs/tmux.md

 | Reload tmux config              | `Ctrl+a r`                                                 |
 | Show all key bindings           | `Ctrl+a ?`                                                 |

+Note: `Ctrl+k` clear is bound after plugin initialization in `tmux.conf` so it overrides plugin keybindings.

 ## Navigation with Neovim

 Primary navigation keys across Neovim splits (including file tree windows) and tmux panes: